 - The Collective will call a General Meeting as soon as practicable to consider the circumstances of the suspension, any appeal lodged by the member and to determine other actions including lifting the suspension through to expelling the member.

 11.1 The Annual General Meeting of LILAC will be held each year during the month of October or November.

 11.2 Notice will be given stating the time, date and place of the Annual General Meeting, and call for any proposed amendments to the constitution from current financial members and nominations for the Collective.
-This notice will be circulated at least 40 days before the Annual General Meeting.
+This notice and the Annual Report will be circulated at least 40 days before the Annual General Meeting.

 11.3 The business of the Annual General Meeting will include the following:

 - The presentation of the annual report, the financial report and audited or reviewed accounts for the LILAC financial year.